Intervention/docs/validation/v4/rules/gtin.md

 ---
 title: "GTIN Rule"
 subtitle: "Validate a Global Trade Item Number"
-lead: "Learn how to validate the Global Trait Item Numbers (GTIN) with the additional validation rules of Intervention Validation for your Laravel application."
+lead: "Learn how to validate Global Trade Item Numbers (GTIN) with the additional validation rules of Intervention Validation for your Laravel application."
 sort: 10
 ---